Investigations are carried out by staff from one of the modal offices, with technical assistance from the Office of Research and Engineering.

 Office of Marine Safety

-Office of Marine Safety investigates major marine accidents to determine the probable cause of each accident and identify safety recommendations that will prevent similar events in the future.
+Office of Marine Safety investigates marine casualties to determine the probable cause of each casualty and identify safety recommendations that will prevent similar events in the future.
 It also actively participates in US-based and international groups to improve marine investigations and promote maritime safety.

 Office of Railroad, Pipeline and Hazardous Materials Investigations